 If there is an .svd file for the given platform, CLion will load it automatically.
 You can also specify it manually:

 The Ini plugin, which comes in pair with the PlatformIO plugin, provides syntax highlighting, code formatting, and structure view for .ini files.

-To open the structure view for platformio.ini, open it in the editor and then select from the main menu or press Ctrl+F12.
+To open the structure view for platformio.ini, open it in the editor and then select from the main menu or press Control+F12.

-You can navigate to a property via Go to Symbol (Ctrl+Alt+Shift+N or on the main menu).
+You can navigate to a property via Go to Symbol (Control+Alt+Shift+N or on the main menu).